 When the birds didn’t have our attention we couldn’t help but notice some beautiful fungus which was undoubtedly a product of recent rains.

 A Scarlet Tanager in the middle of Columbus.
 It doesn’t get much better.

-Category: birding in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, fungus, Griggs Reservoir, Hoover Park, Ohio Nature, photography, Scioto River, Spring Tagged: Baltimore Warbler, Birding in Ohio, Canon G11, Canon T3i, Griggs Park, Hoover Park, Nashville Warbler, Nature Photography, Orchard Oriole, Panasonic FZ-150, Scarlet Tanager, Warbling Vireo, Yellow-rumped Warbler
+Category: Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Reservoir, Hoover Park, Ohio Nature, photography, Scioto River, Spring Tagged: Baltimore Warbler, Birding in Ohio, Canon G11, Canon T3i, Griggs Park, Hoover Park, Nashville Warbler, Nature Photography, Orchard Oriole, Panasonic FZ-150, Scarlet Tanager, Warbling Vireo, Yellow-rumped Warbler

 Posted on May 1, 2014